newyork-anthonyng/css-modules-demo/README.md

 The webpack setup is not that complicated.
 Luckily, the css-loader that we are using supports CSS Modules.

 ![Webpack configuration for CSS modules](./assets/08.png)

+To have truly reusable components, we need a way to encapsulate HTML, JavaScript, and CSS.
+CSS Modules helps with the CSS.